 Visiting the Jewish Quarter

 One of the reasons I travel abroad is to learn about other cultures and religions, which is why I took the time to visit Budapest’s Jewish Quarter during my extra day in the city.
-I was originally going to explore the area without a guide, but through the Dohány Synagogue’s website, I discovered a tour that sounded really interesting.
-The tour, offered by Hidden Treasure Tours, encompassed the Dohaney Synagogue, Rumbach Synagogue, Tree of Life Holocaust Memorial, a Holocaust Cemetery, a stop at the Carl Lutz Memorial, and a walk through the former Ghetto of Budapest.
+I was initially going to explore the area without a guide, but through the Dohány Synagogue’s website, I discovered a tour that sounded really interesting.
+The tour, offered by Hidden Treasure Tours, encompassed the Dohaney Synagogue, the Rumbach Synagogue, the Tree of Life Holocaust Memorial, a Holocaust Cemetery, a stop at the Carl Lutz Memorial, and a walk through the former Budapest ghetto.

-I am thankful I took the time to visit Budapest’s Jewish Quarter because it truly was a profound experience.
+I am thankful that I took the time to visit Budapest’s Jewish Quarter, as it truly was a profound experience.
 The Tree of Life memorial is extremely poignant and really exemplifies the catastrophic loss of life as a result of the Holocaust.
 The same goes for the Holocaust Cemetery.
 And walking through the streets of the former Ghetto provided a glimpse into the hardships faced by Jews during the persecution of the Nazis.

-I highly recommend that travelers to Budapest take the time to visit the Jewish Quarter, at least to stop by the Dohány Synagogue, where one finds the Holocaust Cemetery and Tree of Life.
+I highly recommend that travelers to Budapest take the time to visit the Jewish Quarter, at least to stop by the Dohány Synagogue, where one can find the Holocaust Cemetery and the Tree of Life.

-In the section below, I provide information on some sites I visited, along with feedback on the tour.
+In the section below, I provide information on some of the sites I visited and feedback on the tour.

 Visitors need a ticket to enter the Dohány Street Synagogue, which also includes admission to the Hungarian Jewish Museum, Holocaust Cemetery, Raoul Wallenberg Memorial Park, and a few other sites.